BuidlGuidl/oracle-challenge/README.md

 ### 🥅 Goals:

-- Users can assert events with descriptions and time windows
+- You can assert events with descriptions and time windows
-- Users can propose outcomes for asserted events
+- You can propose outcomes for asserted events
-- Users can dispute proposed outcomes
+- You can dispute proposed outcomes
 - The system correctly handles timing constraints
 - Bond amounts are properly validated